B3. Physics & Animation

 Collider

 components to detect and configure collisions between GameObjects, supporting both physical and trigger interactions.
-Essential for environment interaction, player movement boundaries, and hit detection. -
+Essential for environment interaction, player movement boundaries, and hit detection.
+Provides spatial awareness by ensuring accurate collisions and object placement, which is critical in training and simulation apps. -

 -